 I like to think I was born to be an artist, growing up in an artistic family where watercolor, ceramics, and oil painting all cropped up in various branches.
 So when it came time to earn my degree, what better fit than Art History and Studio Art magna cum laude degrees from Old Dominion University in Norfolk, VA?
 (Go, Monarchs!)

 It was earning my degrees that exposed me to all sorts of artists and I felt a visceral attraction to the works of John Singer Sargent who I felt mastered that perfect blend of realism and impressionism.
 I’ve also been fortunate enough to travel, so visiting major museums in New York City, Philadelphia, London, Paris, Rome, and Florence continued to open my eyes to the sheer variety and stunning talent of artists throughout modern history.
-It was through this continuing education and my own hunger for beautiful art that I discovered artists such as Nicolai Fechin, Anders Zorn, Joaquin Sorolla.
+It was through this continuing education and my own hunger for beautiful art that I discovered artists such as Nicolai Fechin, Anders Zorn, and Joaquin Sorolla.
 I’m inspired by artists as far back as Hans Holbein the younger and those still living today such as Zhaoming Wu.

 As I’ve delved into painting, I’ve observed how important solid drawing skills are to creating an excellent painting.
 It’s this opinion, which only grew stronger as I observed more paintings by more artists, that motivated me to create my online drawing course, “Drawing Secrets Revealed.”
 I built on my own college art education to make it on the comprehensive and academically rigorous level of college drawing courses.
 But I laid it out in an organized, step-by-step way that even a completely beginner would be able to manage it.